yousefelassal/quote-cron/README.md

 > Change your thoughts and you change your world.

 > It is one of the severest tests of friendship to tell your friend his faults.
 So to love a man that you cannot bear to see a stain upon him, and to speak painful truth through loving words, that is friendship.

+> To find a man's true character, play golf with him.